MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Dan Hendrycks, Thomas Dietterich. *ICLR 2019*
   - Key Word: Dataset; Benchmark; Corruption Robustness.
   - Digest: In this paper we establish rigorous benchmarks for image classifier robustness.
 Our first benchmark, ImageNet-C, standardizes and expands the corruption robustness topic, while showing which classifiers are preferable in safety-critical applications.
 Then we propose a new dataset called ImageNet-P which enables researchers to benchmark a classifier's robustness to common perturbations.

+- Adversarial Examples Are a Natural Consequence of Test Error in Noise. [[paper]](https://arxiv.org/abs/1901.10513v1) [[code]](https://github.com/nicf/corruption-robustness)
+  - Nic Ford, Justin Gilmer, Nicolas Carlini, Dogus Cubuk. *ICML 2019*
+  - Keyword: Corruption Robustness; Adversarial Robustness.
+  - Digest: The existence of adversarial examples follows naturally from the fact that our models have nonzero test error in certain corrupted image distributions (connecting adversarial and corruption robustness).

 ### Out-of-Distribution Generalization: 2018